Mary Jo Eustace

-Mary Josephine "Mary Jo" Eustace (born May 1, 1962) is a Canadian actress, singer-songwriter, comedian, model, author, and sous-chef best known as co-host of the Canadian cooking TV series What's for Dinner?.
+Mary Josephine Eustace (born May 1, 1962) is a Canadian actress, singer-songwriter, comedian, model, author, and sous-chef best known as co-host of the Canadian cooking TV series What's for Dinner?.

 Early life

 Eustace was born and raised in Toronto, Ontario.
-She attended Jarvis Collegiate Institute and McGill University studying English.
+She attended Jarvis Collegiate Institute and McGill University, where she studied English.
 She later graduated from George Brown College's culinary program.

 Career

 In 1994, Eustace recorded a solo musical album entitled Bone & Marrow.

 In 1995 Eustace appeared on What's for Dinner?, on Life Network, co-hosting with Ken Kostick throughout its run during the late 1990s.
 From 2000 to 2001, Eustace served as a regular on Canada AM.
 In April 2007, Eustace reunited with Kostick as the original morning hosts of What's for Breakfast on new Toronto radio station PROUD FM, a station licensed to appeal to the city's LGBT community.
-She stepped down from the show in June 2008, and subsequently co-hosted He Said, She Said with Ken and Mary Jo, a cooking show similar to What's for Dinner?, which debuted in July 2008 on W Network.
+She stepped down from the show in June 2008 and subsequently co-hosted He Said, She Said with Ken and Mary Jo, a cooking show similar to What's for Dinner?, which debuted in July 2008 on W Network.

 Eustace has also acted, appearing in one episode each of Forever Knight in 1995, The Newsroom in 1997 and Power Play in 2000, as well as the television movie What Kind of Mother Are You?
 (1996), the feature film That Old Feeling (2000) and the short film Break Dreams (2014).